andrey136/Try-Django/README.md

 * Add products to the ISTALLED_APPS list in settings.py
 * Then save the settings.py file and models.py file
+* Write this code to the admin.py

+from django.contrib import admin

+#Register your models here.
+from .models import MacBook

+admin.site.register(MacBook)
+* save it

 ### Migrate commands